 - How do we make health care equitable and accessible for all people?

 - How can more people become aware of the toxins in products, food, and our environment as causes of cancer and how can we shift our consumer-driven mindset and at the same time address the inequity and injustice that forces people into unhealthy choices ?

-- When do we realize the side effects of some pharmaceuticals are worse than the symptoms and perpetuate an endless cycle of dependence driven by the pharmaceutical companies’ reign on capitalism?
+- When do we realize the side effects of some pharmaceuticals are worse than the symptoms and perpetuate an endless cycle of dependence driven by corporate greed?

-- When do we make the connections between climate change, corporate greed, and the destruction of the planet as direct causes of cancer?
+- When do we make the connections between climate change, capitalism, and the destruction of the planet as direct causes of cancer?

 These are big questions and sources of anxiety for many people.
 Some people are working diligently on solutions to these questions as a part of their life’s work or purpose.
 Others are a part of the problem.
-And many feel helpless or apathetic, only able to focus on how to move through each day.
+Many feel helpless or apathetic, only able to focus on how to move through each day.
 But there are growing numbers of us who are raising the impact of our voices and WE can affect change by shifting how we speak.
 We can also take responsibility for how our feelings of discomfort influence our behavior and how that behavior can cause harm.
 AND we can encourage others to do the same.

 Regardless of who we are and what our life challenges might be, we all have a voice and we all probably know someone with cancer, and if not, we most likely will soon.
 We have the power to change how we speak about cancer and to demand changes in the systems around us.

 Love and Compassion

 Cancer brings up feelings of mortality for many people, which are painful and difficult topics for individuals and families to discuss.
 The bridge between fighting language and compassionate language is wide and is often met with silence or avoidance.
 Can we narrow the gap in our own lives by not using the language of war to talk about cancer or any dis-ease for that matter?
 Can we use our voices instead of being silent and speak with kindness, empathy, and respect?

-Love and compassion have a powerful ripple effect and we all want to feel compassion and to be loved.
-Can we give each other the gift of communicating with kindness, empathy, and tenderness instead of fighting cancer with the language of war?
-Can we be the ones who change the language of cancer?
-We can strengthen the ripple effect of love and compassion, and, in doing so, fill our hearts with the changes we have the power to create.
+Love and compassion have a powerful ripple effect.
+Considering that we all want to feel compassion and to be loved, can we give each other the gift of communicating with kindness, empathy, and tenderness instead of fighting cancer with the language of war?
+We can strengthen the ripple effect of love and compassion, and, in doing so, fill our hearts with the positive change we have the power to create.